ThatOneCalculator/DiscordRPCMaker/README.md

 - If you still get this error after adding to PATH and restarting, try directly running `C:\Users\`Your name here`\AppData\Roaming\npm\rpcmaker.cmd` and `_____\maker.js`
 - You can also do the instructions in old_instructions.md.

-### I can't see the presence!
-Make sure you are not invisible/offline.
-If you ARE online/idle/dnd...
-- Make sure you don't have another program taking up a presence slot.
-- Try running the last command again

-### The image(s) aren't showing!
-If you just put them in, *sometimes* Discord takes a minute or so to cache them properly.

-### I'm on mobile, what do I do?
-As of right now, there's no way to do this through a mobile device.
-Sorry!

 </details>